 Epic Interactive is getting the new year off to a rousing start by releasing two new games for Mac users this month.
 Last week

-that Epic released a demo of its Mac conversion of Earth 2140; this week we’ve learned that the company has completed a conversion of
+we reported that Epic released a demo of its Mac conversion of Earth 2140; this week we’ve learned that the company has completed a conversion of

 Simon the Sorcerer 2.

 Simon the Sorcerer 2 is a cartoon-style adventure game originally developed by Adventure Soft.
 It follows the story of a hapless young hero who is transported from our mundane existence to a land of magic and sorcery.
 Simon must recover a substance called “mucusade” to power his magic wardrobe’s return home.
 If you were a fan of Sierra Online’s legendary King’s Quest series of adventure games, you might be interested in Simon the Sorcerer 2, as well.

 Simon the Sorcerer 2 features more than 80 different locations and sports more than 100 characters to interact with.
 The game includes hundreds of sound effects and more than 50,000 frames of animation.
 Developed originally for low-end PCs, Simon the Sorcerer sports a modest interface, according to Epic spokesperson Thomas Steiding.

 “… the graphics are designed for a 320×240 display, which today is a little dated,” said Steiding.

 That doesn’t detract from the gameplay, according to Steiding.